jackiegatwiri/Triangle/README.md

 ## Known Bugs
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue by including your search query and the expected result. <br>

 If you'd like to request a new function, feel free to do so by opening an issue.
 Please include sample queries and their corresponding results.
 ## Technologies Used